davidwesst/davidwesst.github.io/src/blog/how-to-blog-with-vsts-part-3/index.md

 ---

 title: How to Blog with VSTS (Part 3)
 tags:
-  - visual studio team services
+  - visual-studio-team-services
   - vsts
   - alm
   - hexo
 description: I wanted to understand how to use Visual Studio Team Services (VSTS) for a "real" project.
 Being a noob, I decided to move my blog to VSTS to understand how _any_ project can benefit from ALM practices using VSTS.
 In part 3 of 5, we start to make plans and _Work_ on our blog.
-date: "2016-11-14T07:30:00"
+date: 2016-11-14T07:30:00
-updated: "2016-11-14T07:30:00"
+updated: 2016-11-14T07:30:00

 ---

 _This is part 3 of 5 of my **How to Blog with VSTS** series.
 Links to the other parts will be added as they are made available._